markwatsonatx/markwatsonatx.github.io/_posts/2016-08-04-serverless-guiless-openwhisk.markdown

 OK, back to the app...

-I didn't really want to spend a lot time building another app.
+I didn't really want to spend a lot of time building another app.
 I've been there before - late nights - every night.
 So, I got to thinking...you know, like Winnie the Pooh style - think, think, think...

 And I came up with Jess: